ishkanan/prometheus-folder-exporter/README.md

 folder_exporter_total_size_bytes{folder="/logs/2025-01-02"} 500.0
 ```

 Note that folder contents might change during a scan.
 This can affect the accuracy of the final results.
+Symlinks are not followed.

 ## Installation